iam4m1n/DoH/README.md

 - ✅ Support for A, AAAA, CNAME, MX, TXT, PTR, NS records

 **Optional/Bonus Features:**
-- ⚠️ Caching (not implemented)
+- ✅ Caching (Redis implemented)
 - ⚠️ Logging (not implemented)
 - ⚠️ Web UI (frontend/index.html is empty)
 - ⚠️ CLI tool (not implemented)
-- ⚠️ HTTPS with certificates (not implemented)
+- ✅ HTTPS with self-signed certificates (implemented)

 ## Notes

 - Domain names must end with a dot (.) in FQDN format
 - MX records require a priority value
 - Admin endpoints require authentication (use Django admin user)
-- The system checks local records first, then forwards to upstream DNS servers
+- The system checks Redis cache first, then manual records, then forwards to upstream DNS servers
+- **Redis is required** for DNS caching functionality
+- Cached records automatically expire based on their TTL values
+- Manual records (admin-added) are stored in the database and never expire